 Parasomnias are disorders of arousal or the interface between sleep and waking.
 Think of them as abnormal arousals.
+More precisely, they occur at the transitions between waking, NREM sleep, and REM sleep.
 Parasomnias may be induced or exacerbated by sleep but they are not disorders of the sleep stages as dyssomnias are.

 Parasomnias include movements or behaviors that may impair sleep continuance, associated with sleep, sleep stages, or partial arousals from sleep.
 Parasomnias can be divided into four groups of disorders